Reloaded-Project/Reloaded-II/docs/NativeMods.md

 cmake --build build --config Release
 ```

-No manual copy is needed, Reloaded sets the `RELOADEDIIMODS`
-environment variable to your mods folder on first run, and the template's
-CMake script deploys the DLL, `ModConfig.json` and `ConfigSchema.json` there
-after each build.
-The mod then shows up in the launcher right away.
+Upon building, the mod will automatically be copied to the right location
+and show up in Reloaded-II.

+## Mod Configuration

-#### User Settings (Config Dialog)
+### User Settings (Config Dialog)

-Native mods can expose settings in the launcher's *Configure* dialog without
-any C# code, through a declarative schema file.
+The Reloaded-II launcher exposes a *Configure* dialog for native mods if the

-Place a `ConfigSchema.json` file next to your `ModConfig.json` describing your settings, and the launcher
+`ConfigSchema.json` file exists next to `ModConfig.json`.
-builds the same configuration UI used by C# mods: checkboxes, numeric boxes,
-sliders, dropdowns, file and folder pickers, with categories, tooltips and a
-Reset button.

-A minimal schema looks like this:
+The declarative schema file supports all features supported by the .NET equivalent.

+Example:

 ```json
 {